fury-gl/fury/docs/source/posts/2023/2023-08-21-joaodellagli-final-report.rst

         GK_{\textbf{p}, \sigma} (\textbf{x}) = e^{-\frac{1}{2}\frac{||\textbf{x} - \textbf{p}||^2}{\sigma^2}}

-    Using that kernel, we can calculate the KDE of a set of points :math:`P` with associated distributions :math:`S` calculating their individual gaussian distributions, summing them up and dividing them by the total number of points :math:`n`:
+    Using that kernel, we can calculate the KDE of a set of points :math:`P` with associated distributions :math:`S` calculating their individual
+    Gaussian distributions, summing them up and dividing them by the total number of points :math:`n`:

     .. math::